-And I have only gratitude for the “Ultimate Reason” that Emmons and I channeled and demonstrated as we reached agreement on this point, during a Twitter conversation yesterday (November 30).
+And I have only gratitude for the “Ultimate Reason” that Emmons and I channelled and demonstrated as we reached agreement on this point, during a Twitter conversation yesterday (November 30).

 That was the climax of a back-and-forth exchange of ideas that may have ended differently, were he and I not as committed to the scientific principle of following empirical evidence where ever it may lead.

 Were he and I not committed to principles of epistemological objectivity, our conversation could have ended less amicably.